LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/getSetContextualData.md

 ### Set bot transfer intent ID

-Use the `setBotTransferIntentId` function to set an intent ID in the Bot Transfer Context object that can be sent from the sender bot to the receiver bot during a bot-to-bot transfer (escalation).
+Use the `setBotTransferIntentId` function to set an intent ID in the Bot Transfer Context object that can be sent from the sender bot to the receiver bot during a bot-to-bot transfer.
+You can retrieve the intent ID that you need from the application URL if you're logged into Conversation Builder directly and know how.
+Otherwise, use `setBotTransferDomainName` with `setBotTransferIntentName` instead.

 For more information, see the discussion on bot-to-bot transfers [here](conversation-builder-bots-bot-to-bot-transfers.html).

 | Function Name | Arguments | Returns |
 | --- | --- | --- |